-- 1.35 At the final community engagement drop in event in June 2022 all the draft policies were displayed and residents' feedback invited.
-Following that meeting the Working Group started the process of refining the document to become the draft plan for submission to the Regulation 14 consultation process. - 1.36 We requested a review with our 'trusted expert', Ann Skipper who is a qualified Neighbourhood Plan Examiner and assisted us in a similar way with our first Plan in 2017.
-Ann produced a comprehensive report which we discussed and then made changes accordingly. - 1.37 Formal invitations to respond to the consultation were delivered across the Parish and an e-mail was sent by the Parish Clerk to the list of Regulatory Consultees as provided by Hart District Council. - 1.38 Consultation on the draft plan started on Friday 28th October and finished on 12th December 2022.
+1.35 At the final community engagement drop in event in June 2022 all the draft policies were displayed and residents' feedback invited.
+Following that meeting the Working Group started the process of refining the document to become the draft plan for submission to the Reg.
+14 Consultation process.

+1.36 We requested a review with our 'trusted expert', Ann Skipper a qualified Neighbourhood Plan Examiner who assisted us in a similar way with our first Plan in 2017.
+Ann produced a comprehensive report which we discussed and then made changes accordingly.

+1.37 Formal invitations to respond to the consultation were delivered across the Parish and an e-mail was sent by the Parish Clerk to the list of Regulatory Consultees as provided by Hart District Council.

+1.38 Reg.
+14 Consultation on the draft plan started on Friday 28th October and finished on 12th December 2022.
 We received 35 responses to the consultation; this is a very good response and we also recorded 451 hits to the Winchfield Neighbourhood Plan (WNP) webpage by 215 users over the six-week period.

-- 1.39 Since early January 2023 we have held one further Steering Group and Working Group meeting to conscientiously discuss and consider every consultation response.
-The Working Group reached a collective conclusion and supported the draft responses. - 1.40 Most of the comments from respondents fully supported the Plan; some required more detailed work to clearly explain the rationale in either accepting or not accepting comments that were submitted.
-Working with our consultant a 'Schedule of Proposed Changes in response to Regulation 14 Consultation' has been prepared and reviewed with our 'Trusted Expert' before submission to the District Council in readiness for the Regulation 16 Consultation. - 1.41 Following the consultation some additional text and new images were added to update or clarify some Plan sections or policies.
-All changes, with the exception of minor errors and spellings or grammar corrections, are recorded in the Schedule of Changes.
-(Schedule of Proposed Changes and text revisions)
+1.39 Since January 2023 we have held further Steering Group and Working Group meetings to conscientiously discuss and consider every consultation response.

+1.40 Most of the comments from respondents fully supported the Plan; some required more detailed work to clearly explain the rationale in either accepting or not accepting comments that were submitted.
+Some additional text and new images were added to update or clarify some Plan sections or policies.
+All changes, with the exception of minor errors and spellings or grammar corrections, are recorded in the 'Schedule of Proposed Changes in response to Regulation 14 Consultation'.
+The amended Plan was then submitted to HDC for Reg.
+16 Consultation.